Before You Apply

 - Students participating in the Louis Stokes Alliances for Minority Participation (LSAMP) program

-Additionally, fully completed applications submitted on or before the priority deadline will receive an application fee waiver.
-An application file is considered “complete” when academic transcripts, recommendations, test scores (if applicable), employment verification (if applicable), and the completed online application (including resume and statement of purpose) are received.
+- An application file is considered “complete” when academic transcripts, recommendations, test scores (if applicable) and the completed online application (including resume and statement of purpose) are filled out and/or uploaded into the application system.

 - International students are required to submit additional materials, such as English language test scores and transcript evaluations.